krackn88/gsort-professional/README.md

 ![gSort Professional](resources/images/gsort_banner.png)

-**High-performance email:password combo processor with advanced analytics**
+**High-performance email:password combo processor with advanced analytics and research features**

 gSort Professional is a specialized tool for data analysts and researchers who need to process and analyze large collections of email:password combinations.
-With lightning-fast processing speeds and comprehensive analysis tools, gSort Professional delivers insights that would be impossible to extract manually.
+With lightning-fast processing speeds, comprehensive analysis tools, and security research capabilities, gSort Professional delivers insights that would be impossible to extract manually.

 ## 🚀 Features